andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 <div class="summary-box">
 <strong>📌 Overview</strong>
-<p>Average execution time for high calls/min insert queries dropped significantly after switching primary key columns to uuidv7() values on Postgres 18.4.</p>
+<p>Average execution time for high calls/min insert queries dropped significantly after switching primary key columns to uuidv7() values.</p>
+<p>Primary key columns were switched one by one on Postgres 18.4, keeping their uuid data type, but changing their format from either v1 or v4, to v7.</p>
 </div>

 We recently upgraded all databases to Postgres 18.4 and with that we gained the `uuidv7()` function that can generate v7 UUID values.

-Since the system generally uses v1 and v4 UUIDs and the `uuid` data type for primary key column, we had plans to adopt v7 values to gain the insert efficiency advantages.
+Since the system generally uses v1 and v4 UUIDs and the `uuid` data type for primary key columns, we had plans to adopt v7 values to gain the insert efficiency advantages.

 How did it go?

 ## History and trade-offs for UUIDs
 The system uses UUIDs throughout.
-I have typically advocated for bigint and sequences over UUID values for primary keys, but I have softened my position on this as I worked on lots of client databases.
+I have typically advocated for bigint and sequences over [UUID v4 values for primary keys](avoid-uuid-version-4-primary-keys).
+Fortunately this database mostly used v1 which didn't have as much randomness as v4, but was still less efficient than v7 values.

-My main beef was the poor performance due to random IO from v4 UUIDs.
+My main beef with v4 was poor performance from random IO.
 The poor performance stemmed from reduced page density, more frequent page splits, and increased latency when inserting index entries.

-Fortunately this system mostly uses v1 which are less efficient than v7 but do have a portion of bits corresponding to time and thus don't have as bad of latency as v4.

 With that said, the system also used v4 in a couple of spots strategically, and in a couple of other spots unintentionally due to bad defaults.
 For example the default UUID type for newly generated was set to v4 unintentionally.

+Previously we did some experimentation and benchmarking with [v1, v4, and v7 uuid formats](https://github.com/andyatkinson/pg_scripts/tree/main/uuid_experiments).

+We'd leaned mostly on external reports of increased latency, and we decided the ROI of this change given the light development effort was worth it.

 ## Auditing where the UUIDs came from
 First we went through and identified the current use.

-For the UUID values they came from:
+In almost all cases, the values came from the column default which was the uuid generation function.

 - The `uuid_generate_v1()` function from the [`uuid-ossp` module](https://www.postgresql.org/docs/current/uuid-ossp.html)
 - The function `gen_random_uuid()` [added in Postgres 14](https://www.postgresql.org/docs/current/functions-uuid.html) that generates v4 UUIDs without the extension above
 - UUID v4 values sent by a client application, which meant the column default function was not used